 Black and Tan

 Black and Tan has become a steadfast classic in the line up of Waterfall 5.10’s, if not THEE classic.
-This all natural gear pitch features fingers through hands jamming, excellent stemming stances, and of course, the two tiered roof at the top which delivers the crux of the route.
+This all natural gear line features fingers through hands jamming, excellent stemming stances, and of course, the two tiered roof at the top.
+The crux of the route may be in the middle stemming portion or at the roofs, depending on your height.

-Hard to miss on the climbers right side of the Main Amphitheater.
+Hard to miss on the climbers right side of the Main Amphitheater, right of the black falls.
 A #3 and a #.75 protect the blocky entrance into the stem box.
-The excellent gear, steepness and overall vibe of the pitch make it a great first route to do at the Waterfall.
+The great rock quality, excellent gear, steepness, and overall vibe of the pitch make it a great first route to do at the Waterfall.